Prescription and over-the-counter medication for pink eye

 If an eye doctor recommends treatment for a viral or bacterial pink eye infection, it will almost always require a prescription and pickup from your local pharmacy.

+A true bacterial infection, however, typically does not self resolve and will require antibiotics.
 In addition to others, your eye doctor may prescribe eye drops containing one of the following antibiotics:

 Some types of bacterial pink eye may also require oral antibiotics, but this is less common.